-- R0 = the pointer to the next available address in the output storage area. - The converted ASCII number, stored in the output area, or a string of ASCII asterisks if more than 9 digits resulted in the conversion attempt.
+- R0 = the pointer to the next available address in the output storage area. - The converted ASCII number, stored in the output area, or a string of ASCII asterisks if more than 9 digits or a number greater than 65,536x104 resulted in the conversion attempt.
 If the number was successfully converted, the output area will contain from four to nine digits.